Nitrokey/nitrokey-documentation/source/components/nitrophone/hmdm.rst

 .. note::

    Your Nitrophone needs to be connected to the internet during the configuration.

-Method 1: regular APK installation
-##################################

-1. On your Nitrophone donwload and install MDM Agent.
-   You can donwload it on `F-Droid <https://f-droid.org/en/packages/com.hmdm.launcher/>`__ or directly on `HMDM website <https://h-mdm.com/download/>`__

-2. Open MDM Agent and select "CONTINUE" and allow to install unknown apps (no need to allow access to Android/obb folder).

-3. Go back to the MDM Agent application and select again "CONTINUE" and activate the device admin app.

-4. Also allow the application to manage storage (Allow in Settings > Allow access to manage all files).

-5. Go back and allow MDM Agent to access the device location while using the app and also to make and manage phone calls.

-6. Before finishing the configuration go to: (Settings > Apps) and choose MDM Agent here in the top right corner select the 3 dots and choose "Allow restricted settings".

-7. In the same page select "Home app" and choose MDM Agent instead of Launcher.

-8. Go back two times at the Apps setting and select "Special app access" and "Display over other apps", here select MDM Agent and allow display over other apps.

-Your HMDM app is ready to use, now refer to server configuration.
+   And you also need a PC.

-Method 2: ADB (Android Debug Bridge) install
+Installation with ADB (Android Debug Bridge)
 ############################################

-1. `Here <https://h-mdm.com/download/>`__ you can download the latest HMDM Android app.
+1. `Download <https://h-mdm.com/download/>`__ locally on your PC the latest HMDM Android app (launcher).
-   It is important that this version matches your HMDM server version and configuration.
+   It is important that this version matches your HMDM server configuration.
    You can also download the desired version here: https://h-mdm.com/files/hmdm-<version>-master.apk

-2. Enable developer options (Settings > About Phone > Click 6 times on "Build number").
+2. On your NitroPhone, enable the developer options (Settings > About Phone > Click 6 times on "Build number").

 3. Enable USB debugging (Settings > System > Developer Options > USB debugging).

-4. You will need to use Android Debug Bridge (adb), you can download it `here <https://developer.android.com/tools/releases/platform-tools#downloads>`__.
+4. On your PC, `download <https://developer.android.com/tools/releases/platform-tools#downloads>`__ ADB.

 5. Unzip the downloaded achive and open a terminal in this folder.

-6. Connect the smartphone to a PC and change the charging connection to "File transfer".
+6. Connect the smartphone to the PC and change the charging connection to "File transfer".

 7. Test if ``adb`` can find your Nitrophone: